erdebee/homey-innova-ac/README.md

 # Innova2.0 AC - Homey app

 Adds support for Innova WiFi connected airco's.
 This airco is also rebranded/whitelabeled by `Thermo Comfort`.

+Atleast know to work the following models:
-- Thermocomfort
+- Thermocomfort 10HP / 12HP (elec)
-- Innova
+- Innova 10HP / 12HP (elec)

 To use this application, download these sourcefiles, install homey SDK and type